Advay-CMD/Advay-CMD/README.md

 - 💞️ I’m looking to collaborate on CMD
 - 📫 How to reach me - Email advayjan13@gmail.com
 - 😄 Pronouns: ...
-- ⚡ Fun fact: CMD is the main component that is so powerfull to heal the computer itself.
+- ⚡ Fun fact: CMD is the main component that is so powerful to heal the computer itself.

 <!---
 Advay-CMD/Advay-CMD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.